tjsr/linkteam/README.md

 ## TODO

+- Fix help being output if junctions are found and no options are provided.
+  - ❓ Should at least one option be required?
 - Check for the existence of a .devlinks file, and read the lines from that if the file is present.
+- Read project package.json or npm ls and only call `npm link` for modules used by project.